You probably know about cdnperf.com, but don’t choose a CDN just based on that.

 Sucuri is a security service at heart so I would personally lean towards a company that specializes in the CDN field, or at least speed optimization.
 Plus, they only have 14 locations which is unattractive.
 I haven’t had a chance to try their CDN, just know it’s not widely used.

-JetPack’s CDN is another option, but I never recommend using JetPack.
+JetPack’s CDN is another option, but I don’t recommend JetPack.

 It’s a slow plugin with features you probably don’t need.
 If you’re using JetPack, learn which features you’re using and install other plugins (or do things manually), then delete it.
 If you insist on trying it, it can serve images, photos, CSS, and static JavaScript files from their CDN.